 Greg Borenstein is an artist, technologist, and teacher.
-He creates illusions for humans and machines.
 His work explores game design, computer vision, drawing, machine learning, and generative storytelling as media for play and design.
 He currently works as a technical game designer at Riot Games.

 Greg is a graduate of the NYU Interactive Telecommunications Program and the Playful Systems Group at the MIT Media Lab.
 He was the consulting futurist and a co-writer for the Minority Report TV show and has worked for firms such as Makerbot, Berg London, and Polaroid.
 He is the author of a book for O'Reilly about the Microsoft Kinect, titled: Making Things See: 3D vision with Kinect, Processing, Arduino, and MakerBot.